matthew-wolf-n4mtt/powermate-mpd/README.txt

         ::1 is the IPv6 local host loop-back address -p MPD Host Service Port
 	The MPD host service port is 6600.
+-P MPD Polling Interval (Seconds)
+        Default and Minimum is 10 seconds.
 --help
 	Display the program usage details